Fit as a Mama Bear

 • 2 tbs cane sugar

-No. Given that there's no baking powder in these sugar cookies with almond flour, they do not puff up.
-After you use your cookie cutter and transfer them to the baking tray, they will mostly stay the same shape.
+Typically no. The ingredients in sugar cookies are not designed to be light and fluffy.
+After you use your cookie cutter and transfer the cookies to the baking tray, they will mostly stay the same shape.

 How do you store crispy sugar cookies?